pontus-vision/pontus-vision/README.md

 **<details><summary>Grafana</summary>**

-  Grafana is a multi-platform open source analytics and interactive visualization web application.
+  Grafana is a multi-platform open source analytics and interactive visualisation web application.
 Connected with Pontus Vision's product, provides charts, graphs, and alerts on the web.

   The same **Super User** privilege is needed here ...go to the main login page [https://\<add-hostname-here\>/pv](https://\<add-hostname-here\>/pv) and enter the admin credentials sent by your administrator.